HSBC Bank USA is the American subsidiary of HSBC — a British multinational investment bank headquartered in London.

 HSBC CDs (Certificates of Deposit)

+HSBC offers Certificate of Deposit accounts (CDs) with attractive interest rates.
 If you’ve never looked into a CD before, it’s a hands-off savings account with a fixed interest rate.

-CD rates are typically higher than in traditional savings, but you’ll be penalized if you withdraw funds before the account fully matures.
+CD rates are typically higher than traditional savings, but you’ll be penalized if you withdraw funds before the account fully matures.

 With HSBC, CDs are where you can expect to find the highest APYs.
 Account terms are 6 months, 12 months, or 24 months.
 The longer you commit your funds, the more you’ll earn in interest.

-These rates are pretty competitive for CDs, so if you’re looking to earn interest with HSBC, without taking any risks (other than having your money locked into a fixed term) a CD might be your best bet.
+These rates are pretty competitive for CDs, so if you’re looking to earn interest with HSBC without taking any risks (other than having your money locked into a fixed term), a CD might be your best bet.

-HSBS Credit Cards
+HSBC Credit Cards

+HSBC currently has two different credit card options, all offered through Mastercard.
 All HSBC credit cards can be used with Tap & Go contactless payment, as well as Apple Pay, Google Pay, and Samsung Pay.
+They’ll also automatically enroll you in HSBC fraud protection and give you free access to your FICO score.

 Let’s take a look at each card that HSBC has to offer: